Sharp variance estimator and causal bootstrap in stratified randomized experiments: Sharp Variance Estimator

-Condition~\ref{cond4}(i) assumes a bounded $(4+\delta)$th moment for potential outcomes, necessary for applying a Glivenko–Cantelli type theorem with a general asymptotic regime in stratified randomized experiments.
-Similar requirement is discussed in \citet{motoyama2023extended}.
-Condition~\ref{cond4}(ii) ensures the regularity of the limit of the sharp bound \citet{imbens2018causal}.
+Condition~\ref{cond4}(i) assumes a bounded $(4+\delta)$-th moment for the potential outcomes, which is crucial for applying a Glivenko--Cantelli type theorem in stratified randomized experiments under a general asymptotic regime.
+A similar requirement is discussed by \citet{motoyama2023extended}.
+Condition~\ref{cond4}(ii) ensures the regularity of the limit of the sharp bound \citep{imbens2018causal}.

-\begin{theorem}[Consistency of sharp variance estimator] Under Conditions \ref{cond1}, \ref{cond3}, and \ref{cond4}, if $2 \leq \nm[1] \leq \nm-2$ for $m=1,\dots,M$, then $\sigmaAGL^2 - \sigma_S^2 = o_P(1)$ and $\sqrt n(\hat \tau - \tau)/\sigmaAGL \asyequi \mathcal{N}(0,\sigma^2/\sigma_S^2)$. \end{theorem}
+\begin{theorem}[Consistency of sharp variance estimator] Under Conditions \ref{cond1}, \ref{cond3}, and \ref{cond4}, if $2 \leq \nm[1] \leq \nm-2$ for $m=1,\dots,M$, then $\sigmaAGL^2 - \sigma_S^2 = o_P(1)$ and $\sqrt n(\hat \tau - \tau)/\sigmaAGL \stackrel{d}{\rightarrow} \mathcal{N}(0,\sigma^2/\sigma_S^2)$. \end{theorem}

-Theorem \ref{theoremAGLconvergence} accommodates different types of asymptotic regimes for strata, including (i) a fixed number of strata with their sizes tending to infinity and (ii) bounded sizes of strata with the number of strata tending to infinity.
-Under the first asymptotic regime, it is straightforward to extend the theoretical results in \citet{aronow2014}.
-However, under the second regime, it is challenging to bound the tail probability of the empirical distribution function, especially when combining the implicit upper bound across strata as $M\rightarrow \infty$.
-To address these challenges, we employ Bobkov's inequality \citep{bobkov2004}, which allows us to establish a concentration inequality for the empirical distribution functions, determine their convergence rates, and provide an explicit upper bound of the tail probability in a Glivenko–Cantelli type theorem.
-Following this, we derive the convergence rate of the sharp variance estimator, culminating in Theorem \ref{theoremAGLconvergence}.
+Theorem \ref{theoremAGLconvergence} supports different asymptotic regimes for strata, including (i) a fixed number of strata with increasing sizes, and (ii) a growing number of strata with bounded sizes.
+In the first regime, extending the theoretical results of \citet{aronow2014} is straightforward.
+However, under the second regime, bounding the tail probability of the empirical distribution becomes challenging, especially when combining the implicit upper bound across strata as $M\rightarrow \infty$.
+To address these challenges, we employ Bobkov's inequality \citep{bobkov2004}, which helps establish a concentration inequality for the empirical distribution functions.
+This approach allows us to determine convergence rates and provide an explicit upper bound on the tail probability in a Glivenko--Cantelli type theorem.
+Building on this, we derive the convergence rate of the sharp variance estimator, culminating in Theorem \ref{theoremAGLconvergence}.